mvallebr/site_mvalle/topic_backlog.md

 - effort and value are not correlated - X
 - Meritocracy based on money and what motivates people
 - lean start up vs vertical scrum stories
+- what being accountable really means - the top of hierarchy is not always the accountable person.
+If you're a soldier on a war, it's your life, you're the one accountable, not your boss.